One of the most essential parts of your crested gecko’s enclosure is your choice of substrate.

 Orchid bark, also known as fir bark, is a great choice of substrate for crested gecko habitats.
 It is made primarily of bark from coniferous trees and retains moisture very well.
 It also looks great and mimics the appearance and texture of a rainforest floor.

-This choice of substrate is another highly popular option amongst reptile owners.
+This choice of natural substrate is another highly popular option amongst reptile owners.

 In addition, orchid bark is hygroscopic, meaning it pulls in water and releases a small amount of moisture into the air.